vedaldi/practical-cnn-reg/doc/instructions.md

 > **Questions:**
 >
 > 1. If $H \times W$ is the size of the input image, $H' \times W'$ the size of the filter, what is the size $H'' \times W''$ of the output image?
-> 2. The filter $\bw$ given above is a discretized Laplacian operator, so that the output image is the Laplacian of the input.
-This filter respond particularly strongly to certain structures in the image.
-Which ones?
+> 2. The filter $\bw$ given above is a discretized Laplacian operator.
+Which type of visual structures (corners, bars, ...) do you think may excite this filter the most?

 #### Part 1.1.2: convolution by a filter bank {#part1.1.2}